aidanblume/Ins/Docs/Project/Charter.md

 ## Business background

-* Who is the client, what business domain the client is in.
+* Who is the client and what strategic business function does the client perform?
-* What business problems are we trying to address?
+* What business problem(s) are we trying to address?

 ## Scope
 * What data science solutions are we trying to build?